-Affectionately known as New Zealand’s adventure capital, Queenstown is a place that perfectly blends picturesque landscapes with incredibly thrilling experiences.
-Whether you’re dropping in for a bit of sightseeing or you’d like to try your hand at something adventurous, this is always a great place to explore.
-Here are 20 must-visit attractions that prove it.
+Affectionately known as New Zealand’s adventure capital, Queenstown is a place that strikes the perfect balance between its awe-inspiring natural beauty and its iconic heart-pumping attractions.
+These must-visit attractions aptly showcase how this is always a great place to explore, whether you’re dropping in for a bit of sightseeing or you’d like to try your hand at something more adventurous.

 An inland lake with a length of 80 kilometres (50 miles), the sublime Lake Wakatipu is New Zealand’s longest and third largest.
-Particularly renowned for its majestic beauty, Queenstown’s locals and visitors absolutely adore walking, cycling, and picnicking along its elongated shores.
+Particularly renowned for its majestic beauty, Queenstown’s locals and visitors absolutely adore walking, cycling, and picnicking along the lake’s elongated shores.

 Bob’s Peak and Skyline Gondola

 Bob’s Peak is the place to visit if you want to get the best panoramic views in town.
 Getting to its highest point is as simple as going on a self-guided trek (locally known as the Tiki Trail) or travelling up the Skyline Gondola.
-Whichever route you decide to take, you can rest assured you’ll get a front-seat view of the breathtaking landscapes in your surroundings.
+Whichever route you decide to take, you can rest assured you’ll get a front-seat view of the breathtaking landscapes Queenstown is so famous for.

 Located on Lake Wakatipu’s southeastern shores, the aptly-named Remarkables mountain range rises sharply up the clear skies to create a beautiful backdrop along the waters.
 As well as being picturesque, it is also a prime destination for skiers and snowboarders.

-The Shotover River is another favourite among thrill-seekers.
-Incredibly fast currents make this one of the best places to go jet boating and white water rafting.
+The Shotover River is another favourite among thrill-seekers – fast currents make this one of the best places around Queenstown for jet boating and white water rafting.
 The Shotover River covers 75 kilometres (47 miles) in length and flows south of the Southern Alps through to the Kawarau River.

-Famous for housing the world’s biggest swing, the Nevis Valley is one of Queenstown’s most iconic adventure sights.
+Famous for housing the world’s biggest rope swing, the Nevis Valley is one of Queenstown’s most iconic adventure sights.
 The Nevis Bungy platform is also the third highest in the world, coming in at 134 metres (439.6 feet).
-The valley is a slightly off-the-beaten track, and can only be accessed through shuttle that departs from downtown.
+The valley is slightly off the beaten track, and can only be accessed via a shuttle service that departs from downtown.

 The Kawarau River

 The Kawarau River drains Lake Wakatipu, flowing 60 kilometres (37 miles) eastward to Kawarau Gorge.
 Rapid currents and narrow stretches turned this river into a prime spot for riverboarding, jet boating, white water rafting and river surfing.
-The Kawarau Gorge Suspension Bridge is also renowned for being the birthplace for commercial bungy jumping.
+The Kawarau Gorge Suspension Bridge is also renowned for being the birthplace of commercial bungee jumping.

 Gibbston Valley is one of the closest wineries to Queenstown.
 Its vineyards are perched up the rugged schist mountains near Kawarau Gorge.
 High altitudes and diversified climatic conditions allow Gibbston Valley to cultivate the Pinot Noir varietals the Central Otago region is famous for.